Superphenalene

 It can be considered as an overlapping structure of three hexa-peri-hexabenzocoronenes arranged symmetrically around a center.
 These have also been known as building blocks of molecular electronics since 2004 as they form self-assembling columns and nanotubes.

-Occurrence

-It is not known to occur naturally.
+It and its hexa-tert-butyl derivative were first prepared in 1997, along with a collection of other very large PAHs.
+Due to the low solubility of these compounds, they could only be characterized by mass spectrometry when they were first synthesized, as neither NMR nor UV-Vis data could be collected.